IzzatFirdaus/motac-irms/CODE_OF_CONDUCT.md

 ---

 <!--
-This Code of Conduct sets expectations for participant behavior to foster a positive, inclusive, and professional environment for all contributors to the MOTAC ICT Loan HRMS project.
+This Code of Conduct sets expectations for participant behavior to foster a positive, inclusive, and professional environment for all contributors to the MOTAC IRMS project.
+Please help us build a welcoming and safe space for all.
 -->